aidos-lab/Diss-l-ECT/README.md

 ## Function: `compute_local_ect`

 ### Description:
-This function computes the Extended Connectivity Tensor (ECT) for each node in a graph dataset.
+This function computes the Local Euler Characteristic Transform (l-ECT) for each node in a graph dataset.
 The ECT captures structural information within a local neighborhood of a node up to a given radius (i.e., the number of hops).
 The result is a feature vector that encodes this local structure.

 ### Parameters:
 - **`dataset`**: `torch_geometric` dataset